-The University of Texas Health Science Center at Houston requires a minimum of 125 semester hours to complete a bachelor's degree.
+The University of Texas Health Science Center at Houston requires a minimum of 125 semester hours to graduate with a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-UT Health Houston does accept transfer credits.
+UT Health Houston accepts transfer credits.
 Additionally, UT Health Houston has a summer session, so students can earn credits during the summer.

 UT Health Houston offers an orientation program before the start of fall classes to prepare new students for college life.